stas-prokopiev/basic_package_logger/README.rst

         is_to_propagate_to_root_logger=False,
     )

-2) And after imports in every python module add following lines
+2) And after imports in every python module add the following lines

 .. code-block:: python